DataDog/datadog-api-client-go/api/v2/datadog/docs/UserUpdateData.md

 ### NewUserUpdateData

-`func NewUserUpdateData(attributes UserUpdateAttributes, id string, type_ UsersType, ) *UserUpdateData`
+`func NewUserUpdateData(attributes UserUpdateAttributes, id string, type_ UsersType) *UserUpdateData`

-NewUserUpdateData instantiates a new UserUpdateData object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewUserUpdateData instantiates a new UserUpdateData object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewUserUpdateDataWithDefaults

 `func NewUserUpdateDataWithDefaults() *UserUpdateData`

-NewUserUpdateDataWithDefaults instantiates a new UserUpdateData object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewUserUpdateDataWithDefaults instantiates a new UserUpdateData object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAttributes